Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 The door was large enough to accommodate both people and cars.
 La Pedrera was Barcelona’s first residential building to have a parking garage in the basement.

-At the time, large panes of glass were unavailable for the door.
 So Gaudí used smaller pieces of glass to fill the space, with the smallest pieces at the bottom and the more luminous pieces at the top.

-Inside, unlike outside, there’s riotous color.
 The paintings in the entrance hall were created and overseen by Symbolist painter Aleix Clapes.
-The dreamy paintings are tapestry like and contain mythological and floral themes.
+The dreamy paintings are tapestry like and contain mythological and floral motifs.

 Continuing the marine theme, the tile floor is inspired by sea creatures.
 The tiles’ relief motives contain octopus, starfish, and conch shells.